tapaswenipathak/Internship/README.md

 - Follow the timeline you create, work w/ @tapaswenipathak if you need anything, she would be working w/ you in this month just on different tasks as per her schedule.
 - Daily mail sync up (mornings).
 Meeting only if required.

+**If you have any questions please discuss on GitHub, feel free re-pinging if I miss responding.**